 Object names must start with a letter, and can only contain letters, numbers,

 ..
 You want your object names to be descriptive, so you’ll need a convention for multiple words.
-I recommend snake_case where you separate lowercase words with
+We recommend snake_case where you separate lowercase words with

 i_use_snake_case otherPeopleUseCamelCase some.people.use.periods And_aFew.People_RENOUNCEconvention